steveschnepp/blog.pwkf.org/_posts/2021-06-06-odroid-hc4-no-hdmi-output.md

 ## Blank HDMI on boot

-When I ordered it in February 2021, I unboxed it quickly, and was rather disapointed that it did seem to boot, but only figured a blank screen on the TV I connected it to.
+When I ordered it in February 2021, I unboxed it quickly, and was rather disappointed that it did seem to boot, but only figured a blank screen on the TV I connected it to.

 Well, not exactly.
 The "petitboot" loader was working perfectly fine, but the